What is a gasket in a car?

 Head gasket and valve cover gasket

-Like the oil pan, the head and valve covers are removable and require seals and cushions.
-Much like the oil pan gasket, the valve cover gasket is a relatively thin one-piece gasket that lines the outer edges of the valve cover.
+Like the oil pan, the head and valve covers are removable and require gaskets to seal properly.
+Much like the oil pan gasket, the valve cover gasket is a relatively thin one-piece gasket that lines the outer edges of the valve cover where it meets the cylinder head.

 The head gasket not only lines the outer edge of the head, but also lines areas in between the cylinders, around coolant and oil ports, bolts and guide pins.
 Like the oil pan gasket, the valve cover and head gaskets are made from a variety of durable materials such as steel, stainless steel, or aluminized steel coated in rubber or some form of rubber compound.